Painting a headboard is a great way to update your bedroom. Plus it’s an easy weekend project.

 So I changed course and did more of a water wash.
 I painted on the Fluff and then added a wet line of Hurricane Gray across the top.
 I sprayed a lot of water so the gray dripped down.

 I kept it a bit darker in the recesses and brighter on the flat surfaces for interest.
+A 1-color finish can be pretty, but I’m partial to a finish that has highlights and lowlights for depth.

 To get a buttery smooth feel, I scuff sanded all over with a very fine sand paper.
 I dusted it down, and sealed with 2 coats of Satin Clear Coat.
 I’ve gravitated towards sealing all projects this way, for the added durability and sheen.